 - Is your home losing heat due to inefficiencies, cracks, poor insulation or other problems?
 One easy way to tell if your door frames have leaks is by holding a match to the seal and seeing if the flame extinguishes.
 You can purchase weather stripping to patch the leaks.

 - Always set the thermostat to the lowest comfortable temperature in your home.
 It’s a trial-and-error process depending on the outside weather, but adjusting the indoor temperature can pay dividends.
-If you have a Nest Learning Thermostat™, you can adjust the temperature with your smartphone so you don’t even need to leave the comfort of your bed.
+If you have a Google Nest Learning Thermostat™, you can adjust the temperature with your smartphone so you don’t even need to leave the comfort of your bed.

 - Insulate pipes around your water heater.